nixworks/public/news/2014/01/10/README.md

 ##### Kenyan Air Force
 ### [The Kenyan Air Force bombs a suspected militant camp in Garbahaareey, Somalia, killing 30 militants. ](/news/2014/01/10/the-kenyan-air-force-bombs-a-suspected-militant-camp-in-garbahaareey-somalia-killing-30-militants.md)
-_Context: Somalia, Kenyan Air Force, Garbahaareey_
+_Context: Somalia, Garbahaareey, Kenyan Air Force_

 ##### Volkswagen
 ### [Volkswagen's luxury brands Porsche, Audi and Bentley have each posted record sales for 2013. ](/news/2014/01/10/volkswagen-s-luxury-brands-porsche-audi-and-bentley-have-each-posted-record-sales-for-2013.md)
-_Context: Bentley, Audi, Porsche, Volkswagen, luxury_
+_Context: Audi, Bentley, Porsche, luxury, Volkswagen_

 ##### Google
 ### [Google allows users to communicate with each other on Google Plus even if they are not friends. ](/news/2014/01/10/google-allows-users-to-communicate-with-each-other-on-google-plus-even-if-they-are-not-friends.md)